A tribute to Gilberto Silva, Arsenal’s unsexy but essential Invincible

 Leading Brazilian magazine Veja wrote of Gilberto that he ‘carried the piano for Ronaldo and Rivaldo to play their tunes on’.

 Not that Brazil were vintage World Cup winners.
-They were, however, the fittest team in Asia after a long and wearying season had paralysed some European teams, including defending champions France and the injured Zinedine Zidane.
+They were, however, the fittest team in Asia after a long and wearying season that had paralysed some European teams, including defending champions France and the injured Zinedine Zidane.

 Gilberto hadn’t even been expected to play at the tournament.
 He stepped in for AS Roma’s Emerson, who, on the eve of the finals, injured himself in a training-ground kick-about.